CollinEstes/astro-cli/README.md

 1. A Dockerfile located at the current working directory where the astro command is issued.
 2. A running Docker instance.
 For information on running Docker on your development platform see the [Docker Installation Instructions](https://docs.docker.com/installation/) for your OS specific installation instructions.
-3. 	astro-cli must be installed as a local dependency for your specific application.
+3. 	astro must be installed as a local dev-dependency for your specific application.